1. What is an Australian native bee?

 Q2.
 How many types of native bees are there in Australia?

-Australia has over 1,500 species of native bees.
-They come in a startling array of colours and range from 2 to 24 mm in size.
-Some have thick furry overcoats while others are smooth and shiny like a highly-polished car.
+Australia has over 1,700 species of native bees.
+They come in a startling array of colours and range from 2 to 26 mm in size.
+Some have thick furry overcoats, while others are smooth and shiny like a highly-polished car:

-The vast majority of Australia's native bees are solitary but Australia also has ten species of social stingless native bees (see below).
+The vast majority of Australia's native bees are solitary but Australia also has eleven species of social Stingless Native Bees (see Q4 below).

 More information about our many different kinds of native bees can be found in our native bee field guide.